dellmiles24/Wellness-Checkup/README.md

 # Wellness-Checkup

 ## Description
-The Wellness Checkup website is used to help check your mood for the day.
+The Wellness Checkup website is used to help check your daily mood.
+The homepage displays a new quote every time you refresh the page.
 It will ask a series of questions and then provide you with a quote to remember.

 ## Installation